Jean André de Pas de Beaulieu

 Jean André de Pas de Beaulieu (Montpellier, 14 January 1750 — Port-Louis, 11 August 1783) was a French Navy officer.

 Biography

 During the War of American Independence, Beaulieu served in the Indian Ocean in a squadron under Rear-Admiral Thomas d'Estienne d'Orves.
 On 9 February 1782, Estienne d'Orves died and Suffren assumed command of the squadron.
 He re-appointed his captains and gave Beaulieu command of the frigate Bellone.

 In July 1782, in the wake of the Battle of Negapatam, Suffren transferred Saint-Félix to Artésien and replaced him with Beaulieu.

 In January 1783, he was in command of Petit Annibal.

-Howerer, Beaulieu commanded Bellone again at the Battle of Trincomalee, while Brillant was under Lieutenant de Kersauson.
+However, Beaulieu commanded Bellone again at the Battle of Trincomalee, while Brillant was under Lieutenant de Kersauson.
 Beaulieu commanded the 50-gun Petit Annibal at the Battle of Cuddalore.

 On 11 August 1783, he married Thérèse Euphrasie Bolgerd in Port-Louis.